Sarsfield History, Family Crest & Coats of Arms

 During the lifetime of an individual person, his name was often spelt by church officials and medieval scribes the way it sounded.
 An examination of the many different origins of each name has revealed many spelling variations for the name: Sarsefield, Sarnesfield, Sarsfield, Sharisfield, Sarisfield, Sarisfell, Sarsfell, Sarnesfell and many more.

 Another 157 words (11 lines of text) are included under the topic Early Sarsfield Notables in all our PDF Extended History products and printed products wherever possible.

 In the mid-19th century, Ireland experienced one of the worst periods in its entire history.
 During this decade in order to ease the pressure of the soil, which was actually depleted by the effects of the previous years' grain crops, landowners forced tenant farmers and peasants onto tiny plots of land that barely provided the basic sustenance a family required.
 Conditions were worsened, though, by the population of the country, which was growing fast to roughly eight million.
 So when the Great Potato Famine of the mid-1840s hit, starvation and diseases decimated the population.
 Thousands of Irish families left the country for British North America and the United States.
 The new immigrants were often accommodated either in the opening western frontiers or as cheap unskilled labor in the established centers.
 In early passenger and immigration lists there are many immigrants bearing the name Sarsfield:

-Sarsfield Settlers in the United States in the 18th Century
+Sarsfield Settlers in United States in the 18th Century

-Sarsfield Settlers in the United States in the 19th Century
+Sarsfield Settlers in United States in the 19th Century